Italian contagion slows; lockdown to continue ‘at least until Easter’ - МИА

-Rome, 30 March 2020 (dpa/MIA) – While there were more encouraging signs of a slowing novel coronavirus contagion, Italy’s health minister said on Monday that a national lockdown would be prolonged “at least until Easter.”
+Rome, 31 March 2020 (MIA/dpa) — While there were more encouraging signs of a slowing the novel coronavirus contagion, Italy‘s health minister said Monday a national lockdown would be prolonged “at least until Easter.”

 The Civil Protection Agency said active coronavirus cases, excluding deaths and recoveries, had risen by 1,648 to 75,528 – the smallest daily variation since March 10.